TiVo Corporation: As Rovi

 On July 16, 2009, Macrovision Solutions Corporation announced the official change of its name to Rovi Corporation.

 Rovi announced its first product on January 7, 2010 – TotalGuide, an interactive media guide that incorporated entertainment data, to search, browse and provide recommendations.
 On March 16, 2010, Rovi acquired MediaUnbound for an undisclosed amount.
 MediaUnbound had helped build static and dynamic personalization and recommendation engines for clients such as Napster, eMusic and MTV Networks.
 On June 16, 2010, the company announced the Rovi Advertising Network which bundled guide advertising and third-party interactive TV platforms.

 On December 23, 2010, the company announced its intention to acquire Sonic Solutions and its DivX video software in a deal valued at $720 million.
 Sonic provided digital video processing, playback and distribution technologies and owned RoxioNow (formerly CinemaNow) an OTT technology provider.

 On March 1, 2011, Rovi announced its acquisition of online video guide SideReel.

 The company announced Amoroso's intention to retire on May 26, 2011.
 Tom Carson, formerly the executive vice president of sales and marketing, was appointed CEO and President in December 2011.
 Under Carson the company shifted its focus on "growth opportunities related to its core enabling technology and services" and it announced that it intended to sell the Rovi Entertainment Store business.
 It entered into separate agreements to sell the Rovi Entertainment Store to Reliance Majestic Holdings, a private equity-backed company; and its consumer websites to All Media Networks, a new company, in July 2013.
 Continuing on this path, the company made a similar announcement in January 2014 indicating its intent to sell the DivX and MainConcept businesses.

 On April 1, 2013, Rovi acquired Integral Reach, a provider of predictive analysis services.
 The technology would be integrated into Rovi's audience analysis services.

 In April 2013, Facebook began licensing Rovi metadata for use within the service.

 As TiVo Corporation

 On April 29, 2016, Rovi Corporation announced that it had acquired TiVo Inc. for $1.1 billion.
 The combined company operated under the TiVo brand, and held over 6,000 pending and registered patents.
 Rovi plans to discontinue in-house hardware production, and focus primarily on licensing its technologies and the TiVo brand to third-party companies.

 In December 2019, TiVo Corporation announced their intent to merge with Xperi.
 The surviving entity will operate under the Xperi name and have a combined value of $3 billion.
 TiVo had previously considered splitting out its hardware operations from its licensing operations.
 The merger was completed on June 1, 2020.

+In August 2022, TiVo announced the TiVo OS for smart TVs launching in 2023 in Europe with Vestel.